griga23/shoe-store/lab2.md

     'changelog.mode' = 'retract'
 );
 ```
-NOTE: we need to create a table which will be compatible with our Table <-> Stream join
+NOTE: We need to create a table which will be compatible with our `Table <-> Stream` join.
-Check Dynamic Table stream encodings https://docs.confluent.io/cloud/current/flink/concepts/dynamic-tables.html#table-to-stream-conversion
+You can check Dynamic Table stream encodings [here.](https://docs.confluent.io/cloud/current/flink/concepts/dynamic-tables.html#table-to-stream-conversion)

-Insert data in the created table
+Insert data into the new table:
 ```
 INSERT INTO shoe_order_customer(
   order_id,